Monster You Made

 "Monster You Made" is the seventh single from Pop Evil, and is the second single from War of Angels, their second studio album.
 The song begins with a sorrowful riff before lead vocalist Leigh Kakaty initial hurt riddled verse.

 Premise

 The song is said to be written from the point of view of the band themselves being a successful ensemble dealing with the allures that come with notoriety in the music business.
 The song begs an individual to look at their life.

 Video

-The video was filmed in Chicago, Illinois by Robby Starbuck.
+The video was filmed in Chicago and directed by Robby Starbuck.